 The Surface Go is great, but it's clear Microsoft cut corners in a couple of places.
 The front-firing speakers are good, but not great.
 The face unlock system included in Windows 10 is okay, but nowhere near as sally or reliable as Face ID on the iPad Pro.
 There's a USB-C port, but few USB-C Power Delivery devices appropriately charge the laptop.
 Instead, you have to rely on Microsoft's magnetic cable.
 And as much as I love having a magnetic power adaptor and regularly shake my fist at Apple for ditching its MagSafe tech, the convenience of having everything "just work" with USB-C is the future I want to live in.
 And yeah, even the cameras on the Surface Go aren't as good as the ones on the iPad Pro.

 So why am I comparing a $400 tablet to an $800 tablet?
 Because the stuff Microsoft gets right with the Surface Go almost makes the iPad Pro not worth it for me in a couple of use cases.
 For starters, the combination of keyboard and hinge on the Surface Go make it much easier to use no matter where or how I am sitting, while the iPad Pro only really works for me when I'm sitting fully upright.
 I can expand storage with the MicroSD card slot, and plug in my nice studio headphones with the 3.5mm jack.
 But the main attraction is the Surface Go Signature Type Cover, a backlit keyboard that sits at a comfortable angle and feels incredible to use in every setting.
 It also has a nice track pad, which isn't a huge deal when I have a nice touch screen so close but is a welcome feature when I still do most of my day-to-day browsing in an actual browser instead of individual news and information apps.
 It's also $50 cheaper than the $180 iPad Pro Folio Keyboard, which doesn't offer anywhere near as nice an experience.
+Not to mention, it's much cheaper than the new Magic Keyboard (which is launching at $299) which will grant the iPad Pro a fully backlit keyboard, floating mount, and a trackpad.

 When I plug a USB accessory into my Surface Go, I know exactly what is going to happen and can count on it to work the way I want it to.
 If I choose to enable full Windows 10 on my Surface Go, I get access to everything.
 I can have the full windowed computing experience, with all of the triumphs and sacrifices that entails.
 With my Surface Go, I can play Assassin's Creed Odyssey through Project Stream on Chrome or pair an Xbox One controller and play Portal on my Steam account.
 I can unzip a file my colleague sent me, or change the names on a batch of photos I've edited for this very article.
 I can also run too many browser tabs and chug this little machine down to an almost standstill, because that's what Desktop Operating Systems do when unmanaged.
 This is clearly not the experience for everyone, which is why Microsoft makes it very easy to disable this "Full OS" experience and return to something admittedly closer to a mobile experience.